 The provider services log must indicate whether the service type is Direct: Telemedicine or Direct: In Person when documenting the service and how it was provided.
-The "Description of Service" section of the provider service paper log should be used to record details about the service provided, including verification consent was obtained prior to the start of any telemedicine session, whether any service disruptions or connectivity issues occurred during the service delivery and whether the service was delivered using telephone-only.
+The "Description of Service" section of the provider service paper log should be used to record details about the service which was provided, including whether any service disruptions or connectivity issues occurred during the service delivery and whether the service was delivered using telephoneonly.